 - William MacAskill, Aron Vallinder, Caspar Oesterheld, Carl Shulman, and Johannes Treutlein: "The Evidentialist's Wager".
 The Journal of Philosophy 118 (6), pages 320–342, June 2021.

 - Caspar Oesterheld: Robust Program Equilibrium.
 Theory and Decision 86, pages 143–159, February 2019.
-Also see my notes on "Testing εGroundedFairBot in a Transparent Prisoner's Dilemma Tournament".
+Also see my notes on "Testing εGroundedFairBot in a Transparent Prisoner's Dilemma Tournament", and my "Note on the Compatibility of Different Robust Program Equilibria of the Prisoner's Dilemma".

 - Caspar Oesterheld: Formalizing preference utilitarianism in physical world models.
 Synthese 193, pages 2747–2759, September 2016.